Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 The sole resulting constraint is

-Fixing \(u = 1\) gives \(v = -i\), giving supersymmetry transformation rules equivalent to those in (22) of \cite{Gates2009} and (2.2) of \cite{Gates2020a}.\footnote{The results in \cite{Gates2009, Gates2020a} are written in terms of 1-index gamma matrices, but it is a trivial exercise to convert those to 2-index gamma matrices where appropriate, and the outcomes match precisely the results of ``SUSYSolve."} Also, ``SUSYSolve" gives the closure structure as
+Fixing \(u = 1\) gives \(v = -i\), agreeing with (22) of \cite{Gates2009} and (2.2) of \cite{Gates2020a}.\footnote{The results in \cite{Gates2009, Gates2020a} are written in terms of 1-index gamma matrices, but it is a trivial exercise to convert those to 2-index gamma matrices where appropriate, and the outcomes match precisely the results of ``SUSYSolve.''} Also, ``SUSYSolve'' gives the closure structure as

-where the terms in black are of the form of the desired translation, the term in blue is a gauge term (correctly identified by the free index \(a\) on the partial derivative), and the terms in green are possible equation-of-motion terms.
-Indeed, the terms in green vanish under the Dirac equation, so they are equation-of-motion terms.
-Inputting the value of \(u v\) from \eqref{on_shell_vect_closure} yields
+where the terms in black are of the form of the desired translation, the term in blue is a gauge term, and the terms in green are equation-of-motion terms.\footnote{Formally, they are classified as ``Lorentz'' proper terms, but they are indeed equation-of-motion terms, as they vanish under the Dirac equation.} Inputting \eqref{on_shell_vect_closure} shows that this matches the closure structure in (3.9)-(3.11) of \cite{Gates2020a}.